01Maya/Solaris/Readme.md

 ## ✨ Description

 Solaris presents solar energy through a minimal and professional interface focused on clarity, sustainability, and homeowner confidence.
+The landing page uses smooth animations, responsive layouts, interactive navigation, and carefully placed visual details to create an engaging experience.